Pair in fishing scandal plead guilty to cheating in walleye tournament

 In the September 2022 tournament, anglers from several surrounding states competed for the heaviest walleye catches, according to authorities.
 The pair stood to win a prize of more than $28,000.

 A tournament judge, however, noticed the fish caught by Runyan and Cominsky weighed more than they would have appeared.
-The judge sliced the fish open and inside were multiple weights, between 8 to 12 ounces, and several walleye filets.
-The pair was disqualified and told to leave the tournament.
+The judge sliced the fish open and inside was multiple weights, between 8 to 12 ounces, and several walleye filets.
+The pair were disqualified and told to leave the tournament.

 Other anglers angrily confronted Runyan, while Cominsky quickly retreated to his truck and locked the doors.